Post-Install Configuration

 *.json

-file)- In the Firebase console on a project page go to
+file)- In the Firebase Console, visit the project page, go to

 Project Settings > Service Accounts > Generate New Private Key

-- In the Firebase console on a project page go to
+- In the Firebase Console, visit the project page, go to

 file for APNs and a *.json